Welcome to the Institute for Higher Education Management

 lightbulb

-During the upcoming summer term we offer the following courses with interesting (guest-)lecturer:
+During the upcoming winter term we offer the following courses with interesting (guest-)lecturer:

-The WU Course Catalogue for the summer term with dates and details can be found here.
+The WU Course Catalogue for the winter term with dates and details can be found here.

 Collaboration with UN World Food Programme